Leong31/Starter-Kit-master/README.md

 1) Open the folder that the file located
 2) Highlight the folder and open powershell
 3) Compile the file by type "./a.exe pf\*.cpp main.cpp -DDEMO" in the terminal
-4) You can start play the game by setting your own columm and row
+4) You can start play the game

 ## Progress Log